fizzle77/JAFDTC/doc/README.md

 Links are particularly useful when you have basic setups that you tend to reuse often.
 For example, you might want to always configure your MFDs one way for A2G sorties and another way for A2A sorties.
-Let's assume configurations for our airframe support an MFD system (MFD) that sets up cockpit displays and a navigation system (NAV) that sets up steerpoints.
-Once you setup your A2G and A2A MFD configurations, you can simply link to them from new configurations to avoid having to set the MFDs up again in the new configuration.
+Let's assume configurations for the airframe support an MFD system (MFD) that sets up cockpit displays and a navigation system (NAV) that sets up steerpoints.
+Once you setup your A2G and A2A MFD configurations, you can simply link to them from new configurations to avoid having to set the MFDs in each new configuration.

+This pictures illustrates how this works,

 ![](images/Core_Cfg_Links.png)

 Here, the arrow points to the source system configuration: the MFD system configuration in "A2G Mission" comes from (or, is *linked to*) the MFD system configuration in "A2G Fav".
+In this example, "A2G Mission" would only set up the NAV system; it relies on the "A2G Fav" to provide the configuration for the MFD system.

 Any change you make to the MFD system in "A2G Fav" or "A2A Fav" is immediately reflected in the configurations that link to these system configurations; in this example, "A2G Mission",